Voluntary Herd Certification Programs

 This page is part of the Guidance Document Repository (GDR).

 Search for related documents in the Guidance Document Repository

-There are six levels in the certification program, from the entry level, Level E, to the highest level, certified.
+There are six levels in the program, (starting from the entry level, Level E, through levels D, C, B, A, to the highest level, certified).
 A minimum of five years is necessary for an enrolled herd to reach the certified level.

 - Date modified: